SreeyuR/return-of-the-imposter-game/README.md

    - Use the mouse to navigate the user interface (main menu and level selection).
    - Move with WASD keys.
    - Control the imposter's tongue direction by clicking anywhere on the screen.
+   - P to pause and go to the main menu.

 ## Installation

 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/platform-game.git

 ## Credits

 This game was created by [Sreeyutha Ratala], [Misha Mints], [Sophia Stiles], and [Annika Viswesh].

 ## License

 This project is licensed under the [License Name] - see the LICENSE.md file for details.

 ## Feedback and Contributions